 Ticket to Ride

 Ticket to Ride is my favorite game of all the board games we own.
 It’s a quick game, and turns are short.
-My six year old can play the easy objective, but it’s complex enough to hold older players’ attention.
-There’s really no strategizing required, but could make the game more competitive.
+My six-year-old can play an easy objective, but it’s complex enough to hold older players’ attention.
+There’s really no strategizing required but could make the game more competitive.
 The best part is that it has expansion packs to include different countries and time periods.

 Betrayal at House on the Hill

-Betrayal at House on the Hill is my husband’s and oldest son’s favorite board game, and was my first extensive board game.
+Betrayal at House on the Hill is my son’s favorite board game and was my first extensive board game.
 If you are an amateur for the more complex board games, this is a great place to start.
-It teaches you the intricacy of true board gaming, and eases you into the complexity of a more elaborate board game.
-This game happens to be the more popular game among my middle school son and his friends.
-We are excited to get the game’s expansion, Widow’s Walk, in Fall 2016.
+It teaches you the intricacy of true board gaming and eases you into the complexity of a more elaborate board game.
+This game happens to be the most popular game among my middle school son and his friends.
+We are excited to get the game’s expansion, Widow’s Walk (shown below).

 Dead of Winter

 Dead of Winter is the most favored game of all our board games.
 We each have our favorite games, but this is the game that is everyone’s favorite!
-We usually start out with a shorter game like Betrayal at House on the Hill, but end the night with this game.
-Game play last about two hours for us, but we take our time with it.
+We usually start out with a shorter game like Betrayal at House on the Hill but end the night with this game.
+Gameplay lasts about two hours for us, but we take our time with it.
 Each of us thoroughly enjoys playing it, and we try to make it last as long as possible.
 Even with all the players on the same team, it’s a roller coaster of emotions when searching for weapons, medicine, food, and other junk.

-Based on surviving a zombie invasion, Dead of Winter can play from two to five players and lasts from 60-90 minutes on average.
+Based on surviving a zombie invasion, Dead of Winter can be played by two to five players and lasts from 60 to 90 minutes on average.
 It is a cooperative game meaning everyone plays together to survive.
 Each player leads a group of survivors around the town to find medicine, weapons, food, and junk to survive.
-There are dozens of characters to choose from, and even more zombies to invade.
+There are dozens of characters to choose from, and even more, zombies to invade.
 Complete the main objective as a team, and you win.
-Dead of Winter is the winner of six awards including 2014 Best Game of the Year.
-The games first expansion, Dead of Winter: The Long Night, is now available for purchase.
+Dead of Winter is the winner of six awards including the 2014 Best Game of the Year.
+The game’s first expansion, Dead of Winter: The Long Night, and second – Warring Colonies -are now available for purchase (shown below).

 A cooperative adventure game of mystery and thrills, Arkham Horror is a race against time.
-Set in the 1920’s in the city of Arkham, investigators must close gates to other worlds before the Ancient One awakens and the city is doomed.
-This game is for one to eight players, and is targeted for ages 12 and up, however, my son started playing when he was ten.
+Set in the 1920s in the city of Arkham, investigators must close gates to other worlds before the Ancient One awakens and the city is doomed.
+This game is for one to eight players and is targeted at ages 12 and up, however, my son started playing when he was ten.
 Shorter games take two hours of play while the more challenging ones take up to four hours of play.
 It also has expansion packs to include different cities.

-Pandemic is another quick and easy to play game.
-My husband received it recently as a birthday gift, and it took about fifteen minutes to learn the play.
-I enjoyed playing a few rounds of it, and is perfect for those looking to start playing more extensive board games such as Dead of Winter and Arkham Horror.
+Pandemic is another quick and easy-to-play game.
+It took about fifteen minutes to learn the play.
+I enjoyed playing a few rounds of it and is perfect for those looking to start playing more extensive board games such as Dead of Winter and Arkham Horror.

 Designed for two to four players, Pandemic sends specialists across the globe to treat, and eventually cure, four infectious diseases.
-It is a cooperative strategic game that teaches players how to work together to use their strengths to find a cure before the earth is consumed by the diseases.
-Game play is 30-90 minutes, and is geared for ages eight and older.
-Pandemic has been nominated for more than a dozen awards and have won nearly as many.
+It is a cooperative strategy game that teaches players how to work together to use their strengths to find a cure before the earth is consumed by diseases.
+The gameplay is 30-90 minutes and is geared for ages eight and older.
+Pandemic has been nominated for more than a dozen awards and has won nearly as many.
 It has numerous expansion packs.